 **The application period for AADE awards is now closed.
-Check back in May for winners.**
+Check back soon for winners.**

 Each year during the AADE Annual Conference, we recognize excellence in diabetes education and service to the association and the larger diabetes community.
 AADE offers a variety of awards to celebrate those individuals who have gone above and beyond.